The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of ASASSN-24fw

 \subsection{Search for intrinsic variability}

-We searched for variability related to inherent stellar phenomena like star-spots, accretion, or rotation which is high in pre-main-sequnece (PMS) stars in the TESS lightcurve of ASASSN-24fw.
+We searched for variability related to inherent stellar phenomena like star-spots, accretion, or rotation which is high in pre-main-sequence (PMS) stars in the TESS lightcurve of ASASSN-24fw.
 We find a peak at 0.41 d with a very small false-alarm probability.
 But the phase-folded lightcurve about this period is flat indicating that the frequency may not have any real significance.
 Since we do not have TESS lightcurve during dimming episode, we could not check the during dimming periodogram.
 But, instead we used ASAS-SN lightcurve to find repeating signals in the lightcurve of both the pre- and during dimming phase.
 Here we saw a peak at 1 day in both the periodograms which is actually common in ground-based photometry, and does not reflect any variability related to the star.
-As YSOs have high magnetic field, accretion and star spot activity, our analysis re-iterates that ASASSN-24fw is unlikely to be on pre-main sequence and is in fact more evolved.
+As YSOs have high magnetic field, accretion and star spot activity, our analysis suggests that ASASSN-24fw is unlikely to be on pre-main-sequence and could be more evolved.